refmyoussef-source/Shotgun_Metagenomics_Analysis/README.md

 # 🧬 Metagenomic Analysis: Type 2 Diabetes vs. Healthy Controls

 ## 📖 Project Overview
-This project investigates the gut microbiome differences between **Type 2 Diabetes (T2D)** patients and **Healthy Controls**.
+This project investigates the differences in gut microbiomes between patients with **Type 2 Diabetes (T2D)** and **Healthy Controls**.
 Using 120 metagenomic samples, we built a bioinformatics pipeline to answer two fundamental questions:
 1.  **Taxonomy:** Who is there?
 (Bacterial composition)
 2.  **Function:** What are they doing?
 (Metabolic potential)